mattyImry/Mountain-Gear_MS4-Code-Institute/TESTING.md

 3. Product menu
 4. Log in

 I have checked all the html via the validator and by hand without founding the missing bracket.
 It appears to be prominent in the pages under the account menu in the navbar.
 I have checked the includes for the mobile-top-header.html and includes main-nav.html without founding the issue.
 I cannot see any wrong displaying of the pages in the live site.
-Please refer to the picturew below.
+Please refer to the picture below.
 [HTML Error](docs/validator1.jpg)

 To validate the css I have used [W3 css validator](https://jigsaw.w3.org/css-validator/).